 Topics include recommended weight limits, frequency and variation in tasks, cumulative fatigue, and part-and-process flow.
-But the beauty of the Chrysler WCM Academy experience is that, as one instructor professes, much more knowledge is retained by doing something rather than reading about it in a textbook.
+But the beauty of the Chrysler WCM Academy experience is that, as Chrysler and Edwards know, much more knowledge is retained by doing something rather than reading about it in a textbook.

-This point is stressed by Scott Tomlie, Chrysler's lead at the academy and an adjunct professor in Oakland's Occupations, Health and Safety Department.
+Tomlie, Chrysler's lead at the academy and an adjunct professor in Oakland's Occupations, Health and Safety Department.
 Tomlie and fellow Chrysler employees Dobski and Larry Robling have been part of the education team that soon will be able to say that 10,000 students have passed through its doors, a group that includes Chrysler employees, suppliers and university students.